chiragGu/Basic_DevOps/README.md

 ### Dockerfile

   It contains all the necessary configurations to run a python image on docker.
+This image will execute the basic.py file.

 ### basic file